lbl-srg/soep/doc-design/source/softwareArchitecture.rst

- * ``fmi2SetReal`` can be called during the continuous time mode and during event mode not only for inputs, as is allowed in FMI-ME 2.0, but also for continuous-time states and discrete-time output variables.
+ * ``fmi2SetReal`` can be called during the continuous time mode and during event mode not only for inputs, as is allowed in FMI-ME 2.0, but also for continuous-time states and discrete output variables.
  * ``fmi2SetReal`` shall re-initialize caching
    of all variables which depend on the arguments of the function.

-.. note:: Calling ``fmi2SetReal`` for discrete-time output variables is needed if an FMU-ME
+.. note:: Calling ``fmi2SetReal`` for discrete output variables is needed if an FMU-ME
-          contains the QSS solver, in which cases it exposes the quantized states as discrete-time output variables.
-Because discrete-time variables can only be changed during event mode, it must be allowed to call ``fmi2SetReal`` during event mode.
+          contains the QSS solver, in which cases it exposes the quantized states as discrete output variables.
+Because discrete variables can only be changed during event mode, it must be allowed to call ``fmi2SetReal`` during event mode.

 To retrieve individual state derivatives, we introduce the following extensions